can ticks be tested for lyme disease

 Can Ticks Be Tested for Lyme Disease?

-A study by Gasmi et al. found that results may not be accurate when testing ticks which are engorged.
-The authors examined 4,596 I. scapularis (blacklegged) ticks removed from individuals living in Quebec.
+A study by Gasmi et al. examined 4,596 I. scapularis (blacklegged) ticks removed from individuals living in Quebec.

-They found that 24.9% of the non-engorged blacklegged ticks were infected with Borrelia burgdorferi, the causative agent of Lyme disease.
+They found that 24.9% of non-engorged ticks were infected with Borrelia burgdorferi.

 The Unexpected Finding: Engorged Ticks Test Lower

-Engorged ticks were expected to have an even higher rate of infection with the Lyme disease bacteria.
-But the prevalence was much lower with only 8.9% of engorged ticks testing positive for the Lyme disease agent.
+Engorged ticks were expected to have a higher rate of infection.
+However, only 8.9% of engorged ticks tested positive.

-This counterintuitive result raises important questions about the reliability of tick testing as a diagnostic tool.
+This raises important questions about the reliability of tick testing.

 Why Do Engorged Ticks Test Negative?